mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 ## 2018

+1. Malach, E., & Shalev-Shwartz, S. (2017).
+Decoupling" when to update" from" how to update". *Advances in neural information processing systems*, *30*.
+     - TP: meta learning algo against noisy label when combined from different sources
+     - Experiment with gender classification from facial images
+       - experimented with FF networks only
+     - Fairly easy idea: Train two networks and update only when there is a mismatch between them at the end of optimization process
+       - Assumption: Only few are noisy labeled.
+     - multi-agent learning (multi-network training)
+     - closely related to approaches for active learning and selective sampling
+     - tackle two questions: 1. does this algorithm converge? and if so, how quickly? and 2. does it converge to an optimum?
+       - Depends on the initialization of the learners
+     - Explicit regularization (drop out, weight decay, data augmentation) may improve generalization performance, but is neither necessary nor by itself sufficient for controlling generalization error.
+     - SGD acts as an implicit regularizer.
+For linear models, SGD always converges to a solution with small norm.
+1. Arpit, D., Jastrzębski, S., Ballas, N., Krueger, D., Bengio, E., Kanwal, M. S., ... & Lacoste-Julien, S. (2017, July).
+A closer look at memorization in deep networks.
+In *International conference on machine learning* (pp. 233-242).
+PMLR.
+     - Examine the role of memorization in deep learning, drawing connections to *capacity*, *generalization*, and *adversarial robustness*
+       -  DL tend to prioritize learning simple patterns first (content-aware)
+       -  expose qualitative differences in gradient-based optimization behavior of DNNs on noise vs. real data.
+         - “memorization” as the behavior exhibited by DNNs trained on noise, and conduct a series of experiments that contrast the learning dynamics of DNNs on real vs. noise data
+       - demonstrate that appropriately tuned explicit regularization (e.g., dropout) can degrade DNN training performance on noise datasets without compromising generalization on real data.
+       - training data itself plays an important role in determining the degree of memorization.
+     - TP: only examine the representational capacity, that is, the set of hypotheses a model is capable of expressing via some value of its parameters.
 1. Zhang, C., Bengio, S., Hardt, M., Recht, B., & Vinyals, O. (2021).
 Understanding deep learning (still) requires rethinking generalization. *Communications of the ACM*, *64*(3), 107-115.
+     - Deep neural networks easily fit random labels.
+     - Experimented with two layer FF neural network
+       - model effective capacity: The effective capacity of neural networks is sufficient for memorizing the entire data set
+       -
 1. Jiang, L., Zhou, Z., Leung, T., Li, L. J., & Fei-Fei, L. (2018, July).
 Mentornet: Learning data-driven curriculum for very deep neural networks on corrupted labels.
 In *International conference on machine learning* (pp. 2304-2313).
 PMLR.
      - KD setting to avoid noisy (corrupted) label.
        - MentorNet provides a curriculum (sample weighting scheme) for StudentNet to focus on the samples with probably correct label